hafizsyaqif/jackbdu.github.io/_posts/2022-1-1-daily-sketches.md

 Sketch on August 17, 2022 | Sketch on August 21, 2022 | Sketch on August 23, 2022
 [ [View post on Instagram](https://www.instagram.com/p/ChWpFj5OG89/) ] | [ [View post on Instagram](https://www.instagram.com/p/ChgbiSYMzKL/) ] | [ [View post on Instagram](https://www.instagram.com/p/Chmp_MirW8z/) ]

 These are just a few examples of the ideas that I explored in 2022.
-To view all my daily sketches, please visit [my Instagram](http://instagram.com/jackbdu/).
+To view all my daily sketches, please [visit my Instagram](http://instagram.com/jackbdu/).
+I will keep creating and posting daily sketches in the coming years.